 In a limited partnership, investors will be limited partners who are only liable to the extent of their investment.
 This limited liability is particularly advantageous when coupled with the tax transparency that, to an extent, is offered by a limited partnership.
 However, a limited partnership must comply with the Limited Partnerships Act 1907, and a limited partner should not become involved in the management of the partnership.
-This may prove to be unduly restrictive for investors looking to actively manage their real estate investments.
+This may prove to be unduly restrictive for investors looking to actively manage their real estate investments, although in practice matters can usually be arranged to obviate this restriction.
 The limited partnership regime has been modernised by the introduction of a new private fund limited partnership to help meet the needs of fund managers.